tueimage/essential-skills/keras.md

 In this tutorial, we will first have a look at Keras, and how it can be used to implement some simple neural networks that are slowly expanded to include more advanced techniques.
 As an appendix to this tutorial, we take a look at very basic TensorFlow code to explain the graph-based auto-differentiation.

 This tutorial is by no means a full overview of (convolutional) neural networks, but rather introduces you to the relevant tools to implement basic algorithms.
-This chapter will cover

-* Logistic regression in Keras
-* Multi-layer perceptrons in Keras
-* Convolutional neural networks in Keras
-* Accessing trained weights and outputs in neural networks
-* Advanced architectures
-* Appendix: Symbolic computation in TensorFlow

 ## Installation

 You can install TensorFlow and Keras using `pip` on the Anaconda distribution of Python.

-### Installation with CPU only version
+TensorFlow has a CPU version and a GPU version.
+If you want to use the GPU, you will also need to install CUDA and CUDNN.
+It is best to do that first

+### Installing CUDA and CUDNN

+If you are going to use the CPU-only version of TensorFlow, you can skip this.

+If your computer has an Nvidia GPU, you can use the GPU version of TensorFlow.
+For that to work however, you will also need the CUDA and CUDNN libraries.
+As a rule of thumb, the latest versions of CUDA, CUDNN, and TensorFlow should be compatible.
+If you want to install TensorFlow on a Medical Image Analysis Group server, you can skip the following to [Installing `tensorflow-gpu`].

+If you have a PC running Windows or Linux, you can find the CUDA installation instructions on the Nvidia website: [Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/) | [Windows](http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/).

+The CUDNN libraries can be downloaded [here](https://developer.nvidia.com/rdp/cudnn-download).
+You will have to make an Nvidia account for this.
+The download should come with installation instructions.

+### Installing TensorFlow

 Fire up a terminal, and type